EverGreen7112/2023-vision/README.md

 important notes / conventions:
 * ports:
     - 5800 - the port where you send the robot's current location using UDP, the limelight sends the data and the robot recieves it, data is sent in this format (x, y, z) all floats
+    - 5801 - the port where you send the locations of all game pieces to the simulation
+    - 5802 - the port where you send the location of the locked on reflector from the limelight to the robot
+    - 5804 - the port where the robot sends his current location and rotation to the simulation
 * all measurements are and should always be in meters
 * constant physical values should be changed in april_tags.py
 * (x, y, z) raw readings (direct calculations relative only to the camers) go like this: